qdraw/starsky/documentation/docs/features/accountmanagement.md

 # Account management

-For the web application it is posible to manage users
+For the web application it is possible to manage users